bisoff/utils-env/!readme.txt

 		  warning: to use it correctly (w/o context loose) run it as ". sw-git" and reopen shell

 --- file system ---
-cpage		enlist file type of files in path, passed in param (used to define code page of plain text files) cpagec		converts to UTF-8 plain text files, with type ANSI-8859 (path passed in param)
+cp-files	enlist file type of files in path, passed in param (used to define code page of plain text files) cp-convert	converts to UTF-8 plain text files, with type ANSI-8859 (path passed in param)
 		  used to store CP1251 files in git repo with auto detect code page feature fwsize		enlist subfolders size in kb

 --- other ---
-today		print to stdout today with time in German format for current timezone ed		edit file in editor; ($EDITOR - path to editor, setuped in ~/.bash_profile); file lookuped in PATH by 'where' command
+today		print to stdout today with time in German format for current timezone pause		a la windows ed		edit file in editor; ($EDITOR - path to editor, setuped in ~/.bash_profile); file lookuped in PATH by 'where' command
 		  used for rapid open of script file mc*		open windows management tool from CLI